hexbatch/apple-core/v1/docs/core/step-2-attributes/attribute-api.md

             regex: (string only if regex set then enum ignored)
             default:
             allow_null: default true, but can only be false if the default is set

+When adding or editing in, or removing: bounds, attributes,  groups :
+    The user needs to be able to read them (be member in user group of owner or else be allowed to read)